alex-87/mokitu-solver/README.md

 Compilation
 -----------

-  For Linux, the commandline compilation is `make`.
+  For Linux, the commandline compilation is `make MokituSolver`.

 License
 -------